coudertlab/simple-adsorption-workflow/README.md

 - [x] Create a json input file and document its format
 - [x] Parse the json input in the workflow and check the creation of the input files for RASPA
 - [x] Merge the two scripts that download for cif files and include them in the main program `example-workflow-adsorption.py`
-- [x] Put the calculation of the minimal supercell in a function.
+- [x] Calculate in a function the minimal supercell.
 - [x] Add an option to `src.wraspas2.create_script()` to write the result directly in a file
 - [x] Python notebook for plotting an isotherm
-- [x] Add a simple analysis script to check RASPA outputs
+- [x] Add a function to check RASPA outputs `src.convert_data.output_isotherms_to_csv()`.
-- [ ] Add an index file created with the data directories, in order to store the parameters of each simulation
+- [x] Add an index file created with the data directories, in order to store the parameters of each simulation
-- [ ] Add a script to store isotherms in CSV format
+- [x] Add a script to store isotherms in CSV format

 ## To do (Optional)

 - [x] Optional : Download cif directly from the CSD database.
 It requires the installation of the CSD API in the environment.
 - [ ] Download all cifs files given a material name
 - [ ] Add to the workflow a step to select the minimum unit cell in order to avoid the bias from periodic boundary conditions.
 In practice, one runs a RASPA simulation with all defaults parameters and 0 steps, it then returns some basic information, like the perpendicular lengths which could be used to define the minimal supercell.
-- [ ] Link the workflow ot a job manager that runs a single RASPA simulation for each available CPU (to discuss with SIMAP group).
+- [ ] Link the workflow to a job manager that runs a single RASPA simulation for each available CPU (to discuss with SIMAP group).

 ## For future development